 Note in this example we included a stringed query to ensure we only included observations with a temperature greater than -999.
 This is a simple way to skip observations that did not include a temperature.

-The following is the basic format for using sort:
+The following are supported formats for using sort:

 Multiple properties can be chained together in a single request to perform more complex sort queries.
 Sort queries should be separated by commas, and the sorting will occur in the order of the specified properties.